The main club run is at 7.30pm on a Wednesday. You can Find us at The Nevill Ground, off Warwick Park, Tunbridge Wells.

 Whether you’re looking for an early morning mudfest or a sociable evening canter, there’s a Harriers training session to suit.

 The following runs are organised each week, but if they don’t fit the bill, there will almost certainly be other members out and about with whom you can link up.
-If you’re not ready for these distances yet, take a look at the beginners group organised by one of our members.
+If you’re not ready for these distances yet, take a look at the beginners group, Sarah’s Runners.

 Main club night – Wednesday at 19.30